amirhamza8927/K2connect/README.md

 Monitor key performance indicators (KPIs) such as patient outcomes, user engagement, and service utilization to measure success.
 Establish a dedicated customer support team to assist users, handle inquiries, and resolve issues promptly.
 Promote awareness and education about the platform to increase user adoption and retention over time.
+Explore opportunities for integrating AI and data analytics to provide predictive health insights and proactive care.